-The website provides little information about the service, and what you get are mostly ‘trust us’-type promises, including "we assure you that we offer the best prices", "we offer the fastest VPN service in the inds [industry, presumably?]", and "we can unblock any site for you" (we'll bet they can't).
+The website provides little information about the service, and after a handful of basic details - 14 countries, unlimited bandwidth - what's left is mostly ‘trust us’-type promises, including "we assure you that we offer the best prices", "we offer the fastest VPN service in the inds [industry, presumably?]", and "we can unblock any site for you" (we'll bet they can't).

 - Want to try VPNMaster?
 Check out the website here

 When the site does get more specific, the situation only gets worse.
-You get 'military grade security' is one proud boast, which actually means 128-bit encryption, when almost everyone else offers 256-bit.
+You get 'military grade security' is one proud boast, which it then explains means 128-bit encryption, when almost everyone else offers 256-bit.

 None of this boded particularly well or filled us with enthusiasm, but we’re here to review the service – and so let’s explore further.

-If you've ever wondered why you should read terms of service pages, browsing VPNMaster's version will explain all.
+If you've ever wondered why you should read the small print of a web service, browsing VPNMaster's version will explain all.
 Here's just some of what we found.

 The service does maintain log files.
 These aren't used "for monitoring or censoring your internet activities", rather they’re for "monitoring server performance, identifying software bugs, identifying any potential security breaches, and for the purpose of identifying abusive users."
 The company doesn't say what's logged.

 The company may throttle your bandwidth if you transfer more than 2GB per day (probably less than a full HD movie).
 So maybe not as 'unlimited' as you thought.